xtexecute/fleshfetch/README.md

 # Fleshfetch
 GTK4-based clicker game written in Python.
 Includes a bunch of stuff.
 I am too lazy to list all of it but you can mod the game pretty easily.
-This is a joke, if you couldn't tell.
+I used to say this is a joke here but I really am not sure.

 This game is **IN DEVELOPMENT**